Observations and Recommendations About

 Beware of patent scams.
 There are literally dozens of companies that will promise to take your idea, patent it, submit it to "known" patent investors, and make you rich.
 Oh, they might not promise riches, but they certainly imply it with stories of grand success.
 I have never found one yet that tells people the truth that I describe on this page free.
 Their goal is to take your money.
 They can't promise success, only steps they will take...at a significant cost to you.
 But those steps aren't going to sell your product.

 I receive many "disclosure brochures" from patent mills.
 I'm on their mailing list.
-That means you can hire them to send out letters.
+That means you can hire them to send out letters about your idea, and I'd probably get one.
 But that isn't going to get you an investor.
 In all the years I've been getting these patent idea brochures, I haven't seen one I thought would be profitable, let alone an idea I wanted to invest in.
 But I feel sorry for the inventors who have spent hard-earned money believing these patent mills were going to take them to the promised land.
 They take advantage of the naiveté of novice inventors who are in love with their own products, and in many cases are willing to borrow money or spend their retirement nest-egg with a patent mill because they are led to believe it will make them rich.

 Finding Development/Marketing Partners